Visiting Marina Bay Sands SkyPark: My Experience at Singapore’s Observation Deck

 The Marina Bay Sands Skydeck is what I would call a bookend attraction.
 The best times to visit are either at the start or end of your trip.
 At the start of a trip, it shows you the city and amps up your excitement to explore.
 Visiting at the end is the perfect little farewell.

 There are areas of the Observation Deck that you can’t visit as a tourist.
-The Marina Bay Sands is first and foremost a hotel.
+The Marina Bay Sands Hotel prioritises its guests.
 So, a good two-thirds of the Skydeck is an area reserved only for hotel guests.
 Sadly, this included a beautiful pool and bar area, which, in the heat, I just wanted to dive in.
 It’s very rare I’m jealous of another hotel, but I have since made it my mission to stay the night here when I inevitably return to Singapore.

 Strolling through the Gardens